nghttp2/nghttp2/doc/nghttpx.1.rst

     backend session is relayed  to frontend, and server push via Link header field  is also supported.
 SPDY frontend does not support server push.

+.. option:: --frontend-http2-optimize-write-buffer-size

+    (Experimental) Enable write  buffer size optimization in frontend HTTP/2 TLS  connection.
+This optimization aims to reduce  write buffer  size so  that it  only contains bytes  which can  send immediately.
+This makes  server more responsive to prioritized HTTP/2 stream because the buffering  of lower  priority stream  is reduced.
+This option is only effective on recent Linux platform.

+.. option:: --frontend-http2-optimize-window-size

+    (Experimental)   Automatically  tune   connection  level
+    window size of frontend  HTTP/2 TLS connection.
+If this feature is  enabled, connection window size  starts with the   default  window   size,   65535  bytes.    nghttpx automatically  adjusts connection  window size  based on TCP receiving  window size.
+The maximum  window size is capped      by      the     value      specified      by
+    :option:`--frontend-http2-connection-window-size`\.
+Since   the
+    stream is subject to stream level window size, it should be adjusted using :option:`--frontend-http2-window-size` option as
+    well.
+This option  is only  effective on  recent Linux platform.

 Mode